ibm-cloud-docs/vpc/vpn-client-to-site-auth.md

 1. If you need to create more VPN client certificates, repeat step 4.

-**Important considerations:**
+[Important considerations:]{: tag-purple}

 * In the preceding example, the VPN server and client certificates are signed by the same CA. To use different CAs to sign the client certificate, copy the `easyrsa3` folder into a new path and follow steps 2 and 4.
 * If you already have the VPN server certificate from other CAs, make sure that the certificate has the Extended key usage: `TLS Web Client Authentication`.
 You can use the following command to check the certificate information based on content of the encoded certificate file:  `cat YOUR-CERTIFICATE-FILE | openssl x509 -noout -text`.
 * If the certificate is used as the VPN client certificate to authenticate the client, you must upload the **Certificate file** and the **Intermediate certificate file**.
 For example, if you use different client certificates to authenticate different users, make sure that these certificates are signed by the same CA and that you uploaded one of the client certificates (**Certificate file** and **Intermediate certificate file** only) to Secrets Manager.

    You can use a CA chain to bundle the certificates (Intermediate CA 1, Intermediate CA 2, and root CA) into a single file and upload to the intermediate certificate file.
 Also, keep in mind that you can create multiple client certificates offline using the same CA without having to upload the certificates to Secrets Manager.
    {: note}

+### Importing a VPN server certificate into Secrets Manager
+(: #import-vpn-server-certificates-sm}

-To import VPN server certificates into Secrets Manager, follow these steps:
+To import a VPN server certificate into Secrets Manager, follow these steps:

 1. If you do not have a Secrets Manager instance already, go to the [Secrets Manager](/catalog/services/secrets-manager){: external} page.
 Then, complete the information and click **Create** to create a Secrets Manager instance.

    For more information, see ordering certificates for [Secrets Manager](/docs/secrets-manager?topic=secrets-manager-certificates&interface=ui#order-certificates).
    {: note}

+1. Go to **Resource List > Security** and choose a Secrets Manager instance in IBM Cloud.
+1. Click **Add**.
+1. Choose the TLS certificate on the Add a secret page, then click **Import a certificate**.
 1. On the Your certificates page, follow these steps to import the certificate:
    - Provide a certificate name.
    - Click **Browse** and select `./pki/issued/vpn-server.vpn.ibm.com.crt` as the certificate file.
    - Click **Browse** and select `./pki/private/vpn-server.vpn.ibm.com.key` as the certificate's private key.